IMPORTANT SAFETY INFORMATION

 The most common Grade 3 or 4 non-hematologic adverse reactions (≥5%) in MZL patients were pneumonia (10%), fatigue (6%), diarrhea (5%), rash (5%), and hypertension (5%).

-Approximately 6% (CLL/SLL), 14% (MCL), 11% (WM) and 10% (MZL) of patients had a dose reduction due to adverse reactions.
-Approximately 4%-10% (CLL/SLL), 9% (MCL), and 9% (WM [6%] and MZL [13%]) of patients discontinued due to adverse reactions.
+Approximately 6% (CLL/SLL), 14% (MCL), 11% (WM), and 10% (MZL) of patients had a dose reduction due to adverse reactions.
+Approximately 4%-10% (CLL/SLL), 9% (MCL), 9% (WM [6%] and MZL [13%]) of patients discontinued due to adverse reactions.
 Most common adverse reactions leading to discontinuation were pneumonia, hemorrhage, atrial fibrillation, rash, and neutropenia (1% each) in CLL/SLL patients and subdural hematoma (1.8%) in MCL patients.
 The most common adverse reactions leading to discontinuation were interstitial lung disease, diarrhea, and rash (1.6% each) in WM and MZL patients.